jamesjonesjuwelo/todo/README.md

 TO-DO

-The app can be viewed via a Heroku deployment, via:

-Otherwise...
 To initialise the application, run:
 1. yarn install
 2. yarn build
 3. yarn start
+4. create a local PostgreSQL db, named 'listdb'

-The project will then be running via http://localhost:8080/
+The project will then be running via http://localhost:8080/, with the database running on port 5432.

-Otherwise, the app can be viewed via a Heroku deployment, via:

 ###Technologies used
 1. React